Belly dance: Modern social context

 Despite belly dance commonly being known in the West as Arabic dance or Middle Eastern dance, much of the modern Arab world and Islamic Middle East considers it a highly disreputable art-form; in certain regions it is even outlawed.

 Belly dance remains common in Egypt, where it has two distinct social contexts: as a folk or social dance.
 As a social dance, belly dance (also called Raqs Baladi or Raqs Shaabi in this context) is performed at celebrations and social gatherings by ordinary people (male and female, young and old), in their ordinary clothes.
 In more conservative or traditional societies, these events may be gender segregated, with separate parties where men and women dance separately.

-Historically, professional dance performers were the Awalim (primarily musicians and poets), Ghawazi.
+Historically, professional dance performers were the Awalim (primarily musicians and poets) and the Ghawazi.
 The Maazin sisters may have been the last authentic performers of Ghawazi dance in Egypt, with Khayreyya Maazin still teaching and performing as of 2020.

 Belly dancing is part of Egyptian culture, and is part of Arabic culture as a whole.

 Throughout the Middle East and the Arab diaspora, belly dancing is closely associated with Arabic music that is modern classical (known as "al-jadid").

 In Egypt

-Layla Taj, Egyptian belly dancer, performing in Sharm El Sheikh, Egypt.

 The modern Egyptian belly dance style and the modern belly dance costumes of the 19th century were featured by the Awalim.
 For example, many of the dancers in Badia's Casinos went on to appear in Egyptian films and had a great influence on the development of the Egyptian style and became famous, like Samia Gamal and Taheyya Kariokka, both of whom helped attract eyes to the Egyptian style worldwide while Hekmet Fahmy became famous in the period up through World War II.

 Professional belly dance in Cairo has not been exclusive to native Egyptians, although the country prohibited foreign-born dancers from obtaining licenses for solo work for much of 2004 out of concern that potentially inauthentic performances would dilute its culture.
 (Other genres of performing arts were not affected.)
 The ban was lifted in September 2004, but a culture of exclusivity and selectivity remained.
 The few non-native Egyptians permitted to perform in an authentic way invigorated the dance circuit and helped spread global awareness of the art form.
 American-born Layla Taj is one example of a non-native Egyptian belly dancer who has performed extensively in Cairo and the Sinai resorts.

 Egyptian belly dance is noted for its controlled, precise movements.

 Although belly dance is traditionally seen as a feminine art, the number of male belly dancers has increased in recent years.